 - (And connected to all the above) Inability to quickly and adequately adapt to changes when doing business abroad, as evidenced by limited potential or being outpaced by the local market/competition.

 The great news is this: you need not go it alone.

 Resources abound.
 Some are free, others are semi-subsidized, and others deliver proven results for hire.
-Many of them will be shared with you on Jan.
-23, as will some of the tools to smartly navigate the uncertainty, change and opportunity in the marketplace.

 So, will you chose bravery – and venture alone – only to learn your (potential) defeat could have been prevented by surrounding yourself with the right expertise?